 How to Quit Vaping or Smoking

-Because vaping and smoking are highly addictive since they both contain nicotine, it is imperative that one quit smoking/vaping as soon as possible in order to avoid any potential life-threatening health complications from occurring.
-While one can quit on their own, in order to have the best chance of long-term sobriety from drugs, it would be beneficial to seek the help of a medical professional or go to an inpatient/intensive outpatient drug rehab program that can provide guidance on best practices to avoid smoking, particularly at the early stages of detox when cravings are the strongest.
+Because vaping and smoking are highly addictive since they both contain nicotine, it is imperative that one quit smoking/vaping as soon as possible to avoid any potential life-threatening health complications from occurring.
+While one can quit on their own, to have the best chance of long-term sobriety from drugs, it’s ideal to seek the help of a medical professional or go to an inpatient/intensive outpatient drug rehab program that can provide guidance on best practices to avoid smoking, particularly at the early stages of detox when cravings are the strongest.

 Take control of your health.
 Make a plan and stick to it.
 Your future health and well-being depend on the action you take today.